MohammedGuniem/social-media-influence-analyzer/README.md

 - Now go to http://localhost:7475/browser/ at your browser, set a password and note it down
 - At the end, you can go to http://localhost:7475/browser/ at your browser, set a password and note it down

-#### III-E. Install the web server for the user interface using IIS.
+#### III-E: Install the web server for the user interface using IIS.

 - Open cmd as administrator and type.
   `wfastcgi-enable`